 When we first met Ross Belfer on a noisy street corner in Tel Aviv, we could tell that he was tapped into the scene.
 The founder of international media agency Xhibition hooked us up with the city's hidden treasures (which we wrote about on Fathom), and had many more favorite spots to share.

 TEL AVIV – The micro-metropolis on the Mediterranean is all about The Now.
 Since moving to Tel Aviv four years ago, I've witnessed a migration of the city's most innovative hotspots southward, transforming boulevards and compact crevasses into meccas of cultural consumption.
-Here are some of my favorite spots in town.
-Use this list a jumping-off point for experiencing the city's creative side.
+This list of my favorite spots in town is a great jumping-off point if you want to experience the city's creative side.

 Contemporary by Golconda